The influence of diet on the propensity for violence

 Omega-3, physical aggression, and the electrophysiology of the violence inhibition mechanism

 A study of 63 participants who completed a questionnaire assessing the presence of omega-3s, including EPA, in their diet over the past 6 months showed a significant negative correlation between EPA intake and physical aggression.
 In the other 47 participants, it was also demonstrated that higher EPA intake was associated with reduced physical aggression.
-In addition, it positively correlated with successful motor extinction in response to observing fearful facial expressions, but there was no such relationship with motor extinction in response to observing sad expressions (both of these cues lead to activation of the violence inhibitor in a healthy individual).
+In addition, it positively correlated with successful motor extinction in response to observing fearful facial expressions from other people, but there was no such relationship with motor extinction in response to observing sad expressions (both of these cues lead to activation of the violence inhibitor in a healthy individual).
 Electrophysiological measures such as N170 and Stop-P300 amplitudes are important in assessing violence inhibitor functioning.
 Neither EPA nor DHA intake correlated with N170 amplitude, but EPA intake positively correlated with Stop-P300 amplitude responses to both sad and fearful expressions.

 As a result, we find that intake of EPA, but not DHA, mediates electrophysiological measures related to the recognition of the need to inhibit behavior and the efficacy of motor extinction.
 And a meta-analysis of 29 trials with 3,918 participants showed that omega-3 intake can lead to a 30% reduction in aggressiveness, including both proactive and reactive aggression[2].
 This suggests the importance of further exploring the possibility of omega-3 intake as a therapy for individuals with dysfunction of the violence inhibition mechanism.